erict-dev/bite-sized-web-dev/week-1-beginning-web-dev-with-html-css-js.md

+*Red, Orange, Green class feedback system.
+Build into website 'live teaching feedback'*
+- Red: I'm really lost, we need to stop so I can catch up.
+- Orange: I'm holding on but it's getting slightly uncomfortable.
+- Green: I'm coasting, I know this and we can speed up.

 # Week 1: Beginning Web Development with HTML and CSS
 - Class goal: Build static webpage resume with HTML/CSS locally
   - Learn the basics of HTML/CSS